Eccenux/WebExt-SearchAutocomplete/README.md

 Other formats
 -------------

 If you still need something else let me know.
-Please add an issue and specify the format you need.
+Please add an issue and specify the format you need (or simply URL of the autocomplete request).

 If you are interested how parsing responses is currently working have a look at `OpenSearchParser` class (`app\scripts.babel\inc\resultParsers\OpenSearchParser.js`) and compare with `ObjectsArrayParser` class in the same folder.